sylviavitner/ASCII-bot/README.md

 # ASCII Attendance Bot
----
 ASCII bot tracks attendance for club meetings by collecting student IDs.
-It allows users to mark themselves as present and maintains the data in a MySQL database to avoid repeatedly asking for user information, creating a more efficient attendance process for officers and members.
+It allows users to mark themselves as present and maintains the data in a MySQL database to avoid repeatedly asking for user information.

 ---
 ## 💡 Features